 - Protein sustains energy levels between meals and doesn’t spike blood sugar levels like carbohydrates.
 Wild salmon, grass-fed meats, eggs, nuts and seeds.

 - Eat a high protein breakfast, low carbohydrate and especially low simple sugars to start your day well and reduce cravings.
+Eat breakfast within an hour of waking.

 - If you consume a high sugar meal or snack, eat a meal or snack balanced in fat, protein and carbohydrates as soon as practical after that – to level out the reactive drop in blood glucose.